soumyo2002/Music-Website/README.md

 # Music Website

 This repository contains the code for a music website.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS, BootStrap and JavaScript for Front-End and uses NodeJS,Express JS for Back-End and MongoDB as Database.
 It includes features like music playback, search functionality, and user authentication.

 ## Table of Contents